godotengine/godot-docs/tutorials/2d/custom_drawing_in_2d.rst

 simply call :ref:`CanvasItem.update() <class_CanvasItem_update>`
 in that same node and a new _draw() call will happen.

-Here is a little more complex example - a texture variable that will be redrawn if modified:
+Here is a little more complex example, a texture variable that will be redrawn if modified:

 .. tabs::